Intelligence quotient: Test bias or differential item functioning

 Differential item functioning (DIF), sometimes referred to as measurement bias, is a phenomenon when participants from different groups (e.g. gender, race, disability) with the same latent abilities give different answers to specific questions on the same IQ test.
 DIF analysis measures such specific items on a test alongside measuring participants' latent abilities on other similar questions.
 A consistent different group response to a specific question among similar types of questions can indicate an effect of DIF.
 It does not count as differential item functioning if both groups have an equally valid chance of giving different responses to the same questions.
 Such bias can be a result of culture, educational level and other factors that are independent of group traits.
 DIF is only considered if test-takers from different groups with the same underlying latent ability level have a different chance of giving specific responses.
 Such questions are usually removed in order to make the test equally fair for both groups.
-Common techniques for analyzing DIF are item response theory (IRT) based methods, Mantel-Haenszel, and logistic regression.
+Common techniques for analysing DIF are item response theory (IRT) based methods, Mantel-Haenszel, and logistic regression.

-A 2005 study found that "differential validity in prediction suggests that the WAIS-R test may contain cultural influences that reduce the validity of the WAIS-R as a measure of cognitive ability for Mexican American students," indicating a weaker positive correlation relative to sampled white students.
+A 2005 study found that "differential validity in prediction suggests that the WAIS-R test may contain cultural influences that reduce the validity of the WAIS-R as a measure of cognitive ability for Mexican American students", indicating a weaker positive correlation relative to sampled white students.
 Other recent studies have questioned the culture-fairness of IQ tests when used in South Africa.
 Standard intelligence tests, such as the Stanford–Binet, are often inappropriate for autistic children; the alternative of using developmental or adaptive skills measures are relatively poor measures of intelligence in autistic children, and may have resulted in incorrect claims that a majority of autistic children are of low intelligence.